BrilliantGrant/Github-Search/README.md

  * Atleast have a computer or a laptop
  * Have an internet connection

- To run app locally: In terminal, navigate to your desktop and execute:
+1.To run app locally: In terminal, navigate to your desktop and execute:

  To run app locally: In terminal, navigate to your desktop and execute: